dankomiocevic/mulifs/README.md

 lots of different information that does not match.

-MuLi reads a Directory tree (Directories and Subdirectories of a specific path) and scans for all the music files (it actually supports only MP3).
+MuLi reads a Directory tree (Directories and Subdirectories of a specific path) and scans for all the music files (it actually supports only MP3, but more formats will be added).
 Every time it finds a music file it reads the ID Tags that specify the Artist, Album and Song name.
-If any of these parameters are missing it completes the information with default values (unknown Artist or Album and tries to read the song name from the path) and updates the Tags for future scans.
+If any of these parameters is missing it completes the information with default values (unknown Artist or Album and tries to read the song name from the path) and updates the Tags for future scans.
 It stores all the gathered information into a BoltDB that is an object